tapanther/Tritan/docs/GahrdynyrTradeHouse.md

 - *Old Gahrdyn Trade House* :

-    The original location along the wharf in Siddar City, the Old Trade House has been meticulously restored to maintain the original wood log structure that was so symbolic of an early Siddar.
+    The original location along the wharf in [Siddar City][Siddar City], the Old Trade House has been meticulously restored to maintain the original wood log structure that was so symbolic of an early Siddar.